 What are the morals you run your brand by?

 Auree Jewellery is made to be worn, enjoyed and loved.
 When I first started on our journey with Auree, I wanted to make sure we built a company with a beating heart.
 That beating heart is in the brilliant team who work at Auree, our amazing network of workshops and craftsmen and the relationship we have with the women who wear our jewellery.
 It’s also about supporting causes we all deeply care about - from charity collaborations to sending little gifts to the NHS heroes working tirelessly to protect us all.
 We strive to be thoughtful, trustworthy and exceptional in everything that we do.

 What was the inspiration behind your latest collection?

 Using small workshops all over the world, each piece holds a story.
-A place brimming with fun, sun and color, Barcelona was the inspiration behind our latest Birthstone Collection.
-The home of icons such as Picasso and Gaudi, this city is rammed full of artistic inspiration, leaving you with the desire to create a riot of color back in the office.
+A place brimming with fun, sun and colour, Barcelona was the inspiration behind our latest Birthstone Collection.
+The home of icons such as Picasso and Gaudi, this city is rammed full of artistic inspiration, leaving you with the desire to create a riot of colour back in the office.

 How would you describe your customer base?

 We are the jeweller to both mother and daughter.
 We are the ones to dare you when you want to make your daughter gasp with jealousy.
 We are the ones to make sure your mother realises that you have better taste than she thought.